 I. The Economy

-George Bush has completely mismanaged his trust when it comes to the economy and federal expenditures.
+George Bush has completely mismanaged his trust when it comes to both the economy and federal expenditures.
 It is true, there is only so much a president can do to affect the economy; however, what he has done has been mostly negative.
-He has completely squandered the record surplus he inherited, and he has managed to put the nation in a serious deficit, adding billions to our national debt.
-Over half of the current deficit is attributable to expenditures that are not related to defense.
-He accuses others of being "tax and spend" politicians, when he is the very soul of something worse, a "spend and borrow" politician.
-His extensive borrowing, with interest, will cause future taxpayers to have to pay even more; he is simply deferring the inevitable for the gratification of a few, today, and thereby, mortgaging our future.
+He has completely squandered the record surplus he inherited, and he has managed to put the nation in a serious financial deficit, adding billions to our national debt.
+Over half of the current deficit is attributable to expenditures that are not even related to defense.
+He accuses others of being "tax and spend" politicians when he is the very soul of something much worse, a "spend and borrow" politician.
+His extensive borrowing, with interest, will cause future taxpayers to have to pay even more; he is simply deferring the inevitable pain that will be incurred by our heirs.

 The economy needed a stimulus to promote reducing high inventories through purchasing, or what economists call a demand stimulus.
 Productivity was not the problem; we remained highly productive.
 The problem was too much supply.
 The president's tax program gave too much to wealthy investors who did not spend their money, standing on the sidelines waiting for a recovery, thereby not helping the economy on the demand side, providing the wealthy an unnecessary windfall that simply exacerbated the deficit, in effect, helping those who required the least amount of help.

 There are many examples of President Bush's mismanagement of the economy.
 The president promoted a highly questionable Medicare drug proposal, the projected cost of which his administration intentionally understated by billions of dollars, his minions having instructed the fund's actuary to remain silent about the true cost; consequently, the Senate passed the proposal based on bogus information.
 The president has not vetoed one major spending measure in over three years.
-To illustrate how unprincipled on economic matters this president is, this alleged free-enterprise Republican imposed steel tariffs on foreign imports in order to curry favor with the steel industry during the mid-term elections; this hardly represents what an honest proponent of free trade would do.
+To illustrate how unprincipled on economic matters this president is, though he pretends to be a supporter of free enterprise and trade, he imposed steel tariffs on foreign imports in order to curry favor with the steel industry during the mid-term elections; this hardly represents what an honest proponent of free trade would do.
 More jobs have been lost under President Bush's watch than in any other administration since Herbert Hoover's.
 And, not least of all, his having made us a veritable pariah among other nations has adversely affected our nation's negotiating power in international trade, including getting others to adhere to their agreements with us, an area where presidents have especially been able to exercise some economic clout.

-It is a complete mystery to me how it is that many have come to see President Bush as an effective anti-terrorist president and that he has escaped sharing in the responsibility for our lack of preparedness for 9-11.
+It is a complete mystery to me how it is that many have come to see President Bush as an effective anti-terrorist, security-oriented president, and how it is that he has escaped sharing in the responsibility for our lack of preparedness for 9-11.
 One observer recently said this misconception might be the result of our natural tendency to want to believe the president is doing what is necessary to protect us, much as children assume this is the case with their parents, whom they instinctively trust.

 III.
 Osama bin Laden